EFT strings and dualities in 4d $\mathcal{N}=1$: Heterotic compactifications

 as expected by \eqref{TEFT} since $l_0 = -\frac{1}{2}\frac{\partial K}{\partial s^0} = \frac{1}{2s^0}$.
 The oscillator modes of the string will have a characteristic mass scale given by

 \item \textbf{NS5 brane wrapping a 4-cycle}: The tension of an EFT string arising from a NS5 brane wrapping an effective divisor $D=e^a[\omega_a]$ is given by

 where the dual saxions read

 The string becomes tensionless and weakly coupled when the volume $\mathcal{V}_a$ of the divisor shrinks in comparison to the overall volume.
-If the asymptotic geometry of this divisor is $\mathbb{T}^4$ or K3, the EFT string is dual to the fundamental Type IIA string or the fundamental heterotic string in a dual $E_8\times E_8$ theory, respectively (see e.g.\cite{Lee:2019xtm}). \end{itemize}
+If the asymptotic geometry of this divisor is $\mathbb{T}^4$ or K3 (these are the only possibilities, see \cite{Oguiso1993,Grimm:2019bey}), the EFT string is dual to the fundamental Type IIA string or the fundamental heterotic string in a dual $E_8\times E_8$ theory, respectively (see e.g.\cite{Lee:2019xtm}). \end{itemize}

 In addition to the EFT strings, we also have different types of towers of states becoming light in this perturbative regime: \begin{itemize} \item \textbf{KK towers}: As we take different decompactification limits, we can get towers of KK modes with a characteristic mass given by